-Individuals suffering from seasonal pollen allergies may actually find relief during the colder winter months, other individuals suffering from perennial (year round allergies) may suffer during the same time.
-In fact individuals with mold, animal dander or dust mite allergy may be just as miserable in the winter time as they are during pollen seasons.
-Symptoms are often exacerbated when the furnace kicks on sending dust mite and animal danders into the environment.
+Individuals with seasonal pollen allergies may actually find relief during the colder winter months, while those with perennial (year-round) allergies may experience symptoms during that same time.
+In fact, individuals with mold, animal dander or dust mite allergies may be just as miserable in the winter time as they are during pollen seasons.
+Symptoms are often exacerbated when the furnace kicks on, sending dust mites and animal dander into the environment.

 Allergy Conditions Treated